 The Family Medicine Residency program at University Hospitals Regional Hospitals is approved for 15 residents.
-We are currently a 5-5-5 program.
-The residents have experiences at University Hospitals Cleveland Medical Center’s 900-bed teaching hospital, as well as University Hospitals Richmond, Bedford, Geauga, Geneva and Conneaut medical centers.
+We are currently a 5-5-5 program and has full ACGME accreditation.
+The residents have experiences at University Hospitals Cleveland Medical Center’s 900-bed teaching hospital, as well as University Hospitals Richmond, Bedford, Geauga and Geneva medical centers.
 They gain valuable experiences not only working with the inner city indigent care patients but also get to work with the rural Amish population.

-We take advantage of UH Cleveland Medical Center by having the family medicine residents rotate in the neonatal intensive care unit, newborn nursery, pediatric emergency department, pediatric inpatient services and labor and delivery unit.
+We take advantage of UH Cleveland Medical Center and UH Rainbow Babies & Children's by having the family medicine residents rotate in the neonatal intensive care unit, newborn nursery, pediatric emergency department, pediatric inpatient services and labor and delivery unit.
 There is a wealth of tertiary care experience for residents at UH Cleveland Medical Center.

 The residents have quarterly journal clubs with family medicine attendings present.
 They also participate in community service rotations at multiple health fairs, event coverage and time spent at the free clinic.
 The hospital has purchased laptops for each family medicine resident to use for EMR, medical research and home call.

-Osteopathic manipulative treatment (OMT) is a priority that is integrated throughout residency, with our DME as the current President of the Ohio Osteopathic Association (OOA).
-We have OMT Grand Rounds the first and third Friday of each month.
+Osteopathic manipulative treatment (OMT) is a priority that is integrated throughout residency.
+We have OMT as part of our didactic curriculum.
 Additionally, each first and third year resident is required to complete a research project with an OMT emphasis.

 Each resident participates as a resident physician member of the University Hospitals Primary Care Institute Quality Assurance Committee, which is led by UH Primary Care Institute Regional Director, Larry Witmer, DO.
 They meet on a monthly basis to review medical cases that were voluntarily submitted for analysis, in order to determine if the standard of care was met and decide what appropriate actions would help to better the future patient care experience.
 Residents are tasked to review and present the cases to the whole panel.
 Each resident physician has an equal voice amongst other panel members in analysis of patient care quality issues and providing recommendations for the final disposition of the case.
 Being a member of this group allows for a powerful learning experience in both the practice of medicine and the art of complete patient care.